roobbs/clubhouse/README.md

 # clubhouse

-Members only Clubhouse made with expressJS, passportJS
+Clubhouse (Members only) made with expressJS and passportJS

+- It works with a MongoDB database using Moongose

+PASSWORD TO BECOME ADMIN: "1234"